raiyanu/raiyanu/README.md

-# 👋 Hey there, I'm Raiyan Ahmed
+# 👋 Hey there, I'm Raiyan

 <i style="display:block;text-align:center;font-size:1.5rem;"> 🚀 Versatile Developer | ⇄ JSON<sup>ist</sup> |  🏡 Based in 127.0.0.1
 </i>

 Welcome to my little corner of the internet!
 I'm not your average developer - I'm more a guy who would spend time more in making adblocker than making ads.🤞

-> also this repository also work as my [portfolio](https://raiyanu.github.io/)
+> also this repository also work as my [portfolio](https://raiyanu.vercel.app/)

 ### 🎭 About Me